dougeby/IntuneDocs/intune/device-features-configure.md

 8. When you're done, select **OK**, go back to the **Create profile** page, and choose **Create**.

 The profile is created and appears on the profiles list page.
+## Next steps

-If you want to go ahead and assign this profile to groups, see [How to assign device profiles](device-profile-assign.md).
+If you want to assign this profile to groups, see [How to assign device profiles](device-profile-assign.md).